For full reports and exact statements of the CRCNA position on a particular issue, see references provided below.

 Since 1973 the matter of homosexuality has come up repeatedly at synod through overtures from the churches and in ecumenical relations with other denominations.
 Synod has consistently sustained the 1973 position in spite of pressure from within and outside the denomination.
 Synod 1999 reviewed the report of its Committee to Give Direction about and for Pastoral Care for Homosexual Members.
 The report was sent to the churches for responses.
 Synod 2002 received a final form of the report and adopted it with some alterations.

 In 2013 synod received two overtures requesting guidance on applying the CRC’s position in light of the legalization of same-sex marriage in Canada (since 2005) and in many U.S. states, and synod responded by appointing a study committee to report to Synod 2016.
 (In the meantime the United States legalized same-sex marriage nationwide on June 26, 2015.)
 The Committee to Provide Pastoral Guidance re Same-sex Marriage submitted a majority report and a minority report to Synod 2016, and synod decided to receive the reports as information and to recommend the pastoral guidance of the minority report in keeping with earlier synodical decisions (see Agenda for Synod 2016, pp. 436-43).
 Synod 2016 further decided “to place a reference to the pastoral guidance of the minority report as a new Supplement to Church Order Article 69-c,” and to “appoint a new study committee to articulate a foundation-laying biblical theology of human sexuality that pays particular attention to biblical conceptions of gender and sexuality” (Acts of Synod 2016, pp. 917-19).
 The new committee is scheduled to present a written summary of their work by February 1, 2019, and a final report to Synod 2021 (Acts 2016, p.
 927).

-In deciding not to approve a counseling agency for the CRC’s list of causes recommended for offerings, Synod 2016 reiterated a significant caution against recommending gender reassignment therapy, as noted in the majority report of the Committee to Provide Pastoral Guidance re Same-sex Marriage, because such therapy has been found to be ineffective and, in some forms, to cause psychological and spiritual harm (see Agenda 2016, p.
+In deciding not to approve a counseling agency for the CRC’s list of causes recommended for offerings, Synod 2016 reiterated a significant caution regarding therapies such as conversion/reparative therapy, as noted in the majority report of the Committee to Provide Pastoral Guidance re Same-sex Marriage, because such therapies have been found to be ineffective and, in some forms, to cause psychological and spiritual harm (see Agenda 2016, p.
 403; Acts of Synod 2016, pp. 929-30).
 (See also Agenda for Synod 2022, pp. 407.)